olgarojasv2/Web-Scraping-/README.md

 # How to scrape the Web using Python?
 A case study of the Rijksmuseum

+## Overview
+This project demonstrates how to scrape data from the Rijksmuseum's online collection using Python.
+We focus on extracting information about six paintings from the museum's portrait collection, showcasing the power of web scraping for art historical research.

+## Project Structure
+1. Data Collection
-## Rijksmuseum Corpus
+2. Corpus Description

-### Rijksmuseum
-The Rijksmuseum corpus consists of a list of six paintings belonging to the Rijksmuseum portrait collection.
-The corpus consists of paintings and text.

-Both corpora are divided into two CSV files, with different categories that will be explored in the next section.
-All the information recollected and portrayed is in English.
+3. Tools and Libraries
+4. Scraping Process
+5. Data Structure
+6. Ethical Considerations

-## Data Collection Process
+## Data Collection

 ### Rijksmuseum
 Pandas and BeautifulSoup were used to scrape and visualise the data.